yusufozturk/plural/README.md

     ## This can be anything, it could be aws, softlayer, prod, staging
     environment: dev

+    # Interval of agent runs in seconds
+    ## Default is every five minutes
+    interval: 300

 *DEFAULT  values if no config is present*

     elastic_host : localhost
     elastic_port : 9200
     environment : dev
+    interval: 300

 ----------